 Doctoral Researcher .
 Woven into the above is my PhD.
 I'm in the final year of my research on the lack of racially minoritised women in health leadership.

-Here is a copy of my Counselling Agreement.
+Here is a copy of my Online Working Agreement.
 It is information about how I work, such as my policy on upholding confidentiality, data protection and professional ethics.
-I have a slightly different version for working online given the different ethical considerations: Online Counselling Agreement.
-I tend to discuss these with clients in a first session but welcome questions at any point.
+I tend to discuss these with clients in a first session but welcome related questions/comments at any point.

-Although I list below some of my specialisms, it may be useful to know that evidence consistently points to the 'relationships' between client and therapist as being more important in meeting aims than finding a therapist that has worked with a particular issue before.
+Although I list below some of my specialisms, it may be useful to know that evidence consistently points to the relationships between client and therapist as being more important in meeting aims than finding a therapist that has worked with a particular issue before.
 So, feel free to contact me and discuss if you don't see what you are looking for below.
 I'm also very comfortable to say when I don't think I'm the one to help!